sharin-void/notion-gpt-buddy/README.md

      OPENAI_API_KEY=your_openai_api_key_here
      NOTION_API_KEY=your_notion_api_key_here
      ```
-   - Create a file named `notion-config.json` with your Notion page and database IDs:
+   - Create a file named `notion-config.json` with your Notion page and database IDs (you can use notion-config-example.json for reference):
      ```json
      {
        "pages": {